Ehanlion/mist_obsidian_mobile/1. Dungeons/First Compound, battle.md

 _ _ _ _
 # The High Priestess
 She is a natural leader and is **ordained by [[Karak-Ulgurath]]**.
-This means she has more powerful spellcasting and is regarded as a truth-sayer and revered one of the Stormlord, the chose deity of [[The Aquan Nations]].
+This means she has more powerful spellcasting and is regarded as a truth-sayer and revered one of the Stormlord, the chose deity of [[Aquan Nations]].
 She is a natural leader, fearsome warrior, and masterful spellcaster.
 There are more, but they are rare.
 Priestesses are the natural leaders in the Sahuaguin Society, thus her role as leader makes logical sense.

 | Save Type        | **Value** | **Bonus** | **Save** |
 | ---------------- | --------- | --------- | -------- |